 I have kayaked Noosa Everglades three times and always opted for an overnight camping trip.
-I believe it’s the best way to explore the beauty of Noosa Everglades.
-I hope to inspire you to pick this option and you’ll find tips in this article to organise your adventure.
+If you ask me, it’s the best way to explore the beauty of Noosa Everglades.
+I hope to inspire you to pick this option, but no matter how long you stay in the Noosa Everglades, you’ll find tips in this article to organise your adventure.

 Why should you go kayaking Noosa Everglades?

-The Noosa Everglades are part of the Great Sandy National Park – which is mainly famous for the incredible Fraser Island and the vibrant Rainbow Beach.
+The Noosa Everglades are part of the Great Sandy National Park – which is mainly famous for the incredible K’gari (Fraser Island) and the vibrant Rainbow Beach.
 It is a protected area where the wilderness has been preserved.
-An excellent opportunity to spot some fauna (mostly birds and goannas for our experience) and admire the abundant flora.
+An excellent opportunity to spot some fauna (mostly birds and goannas) and admire the abundant flora.

 I did the trip once in a single kayak and found it a lot harder than in double kayaks, especially when there are wind and current, or if you plan to take photos.
 I was often going backwards when I stopped with my single kayak!